mr-amirka/minimalist-notation/docs.md

         borderWidth: '0px',
         borderBottomWidth: '3px'
       }
-      //,childs: { ... } - вложенностей может быть сколько угодно
+      //, childs: { ... } - Attachments can be as many as you like.
     }
-    //,other: { ... } - другой дочерний элемент
+    //, other: { ... } - Another child element
   },
   media: {
     print: {